iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 * `metadata`: contains metadata about the DID document.
 For example, `created` to indicate the time of creation, and `updated` to indicate the time of the last update to the document.
 It can also include other properties.
 * `document`: which contains the DID document.
 In the example below, the document only contains one verification method.
 The `id` is specified by `did:0:0` which references the DID of the document itself, since the `id` is unknown at the time of publishing.
-It also duplicates the DID of the document to reduce the size of the state metadata, in turn reducing the required storage deposit.
+It also deduplicates the DID of the document to reduce the size of the state metadata, in turn reducing the required storage deposit.

 Example State Metadata Document: